nadethoughts/Aetheria/Campaigns/Nimble/PCs/Lil Chang (Ryan).md

 - In the mountain warg fight, used staff and martial follow-up attacks to finish enemies brutally.
 - Revived the dying Cloud Seer scout [[World/Characters/Da Long|Da Long]] with a healing potion and chest compressions.
 - Rode [[World/Characters/Quickfeather|Quickfeather]] ahead of the party to warn [[World/Characters/An Yue|An Yue]] before the Black Fang diplomatic entourage reached the Frostvein.
+- Remained ahead with Da Long during Session 08 while the land party passed the Black Fang column at the Stone Stairs; his arrival and audience at Frostvein have not yet been shown.

 ## Current Hooks
 - Kora Skybreak may recognize him and call him by an old Cloud Seer name or nickname.